heb12/heb12-electron/README.md

 - The API request
 - The rendering of the scripture
 - The selecting of verses
+- Offline use of major features (and at least the KJV translation), i.e, don't make your features depend on external requests unless it is necessary

 If any of those do not work, then it will not be accepted without changes.

+## License
+Copyright 2018 Theodore Jameson.
+This software is released under the GPL license version 2.0 or later.
+See the [LICENSE](https://github.com/MasterOfTheTiger/heb12/blob/master/LICENSE) file for more information.